nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 == Changelog ==

+= 2.9.1 =
+* New: Added support for v3.3 of the Facebook API.
+* Fix: The Access Token selection area was being cut off on small screens when a lot of Facebook pages were listed.

 = 2.9 =
 * New: You can now select between a "Regular" or "Boxed" post style.
-Settings for this can be found at: `Customize > Style Posts > Post Item`.
+Settings for this can be found at: `Facebook Feed > Customize > Style Posts > Post Item`.
 A Box Shadow setting has been added to the "Boxed" post style.
-* New: Added some settings to control the size and color of the shared link URLs and descriptions.
-These can be found at: `Customize > Style Posts > Shared Link Boxes`.
+* New: Added some settings to control the size and color of the Facebook shared link URLs and descriptions.
+These can be found at: `Facebook Feed > Customize > Style Posts > Shared Link Boxes`.
-* New: Improved the Access Token retrieval process to make it more intuitive.
+* New: Improved the Facebook Access Token retrieval process to make it more intuitive.
 * Tweak: Avatar images are now circular to match Facebook.
 * Tweak: Animated the social media icons when the "Share" button is clicked.
-* Tweak: Changed the way the Like Box loads to avoid a conflict with the Facebook Messenger widget.
+* Tweak: Changed the way the Facebook Like Box loads to avoid a conflict with the Facebook Messenger widget.
 It no longer uses the Facebook JavaScript SDK.
 * Tweak: Changed the elements used for icons from `<i>` to `<span>` to aid accessibility.
 * Tweak: Removed the Google+ share option as the platform has been deprecated.
 * Tweak: Removed the share widgets from the footer of the admin so that they're only loaded when the "Share the plugin" button is clicked.
-* Fix: The plugin now uses the built-in WordPress HTTP API to get data from Facebook instead of making it's own cURL requests.
+* Fix: The plugin now uses the built-in WordPress HTTP API to get data from Facebook instead of making it's own cURL requests to the Facebook API.
 * Fix: Fixed an issue where the avatars of people posting to the Facebook page weren't being displayed.
-Individual Facebook API requests for avatars have now been removed and bundled into the main API request.
+Individual Facebook API requests for avatars have now been removed and bundled into the main Facebook API request.
-* Fix: If the link to the profile of a visitor posting to your page is not available then remove the link from the avatar and author name.
+* Fix: If the link to the Facebook profile of a visitor posting to your page is not available then remove the link from the avatar and author name.
 * Fix: Fixed an accessibility error caused by the share icons being empty links.
 * Fix: Removed the use of the ENT_HTML5 constant as it isn't supported in PHP 5.4.
-* Fix: Fixed a rare issue with tags in post stories when the locale was set to be Greek.
+* Fix: Fixed a rare issue with tags in Facebook post stories when the locale was set to be Greek.

 = 2.8 =
 * New: Added support for Facebook Notes in timeline feeds.
 If your Facebook timeline feed contains a note then the plugin will now get the content from the note and display it within the Facebook post.